 Direct Unsubsidized Stafford Loans

 Direct Unsubsidized Stafford Loans are available for students who need funds to meet educational costs.
 The maximum amount for Direct Unsubsidized Stafford loans per academic year is $20,500 for graduate students.
 The student can pay the interest on these loans while in school, or upon the student’s request, this interest can be added, without penalty, to the loan principal.
-Currently (for the 2018-2019 school year), graduate Unsubsidized loans offer a fixed interest rate of 6.6%.
+Graduate Unsubsidized loans offer a fixed interest rate.
 (Note: The interest rates for federal student loans are determined by federal law.
 Future changes to federal law may affect federal student loan interest rates.
-The Interest rates are adjusted annually and could be higher or lower for loans disbursed after June 30th, 2019.)
+The Interest rates are adjusted annually and could be higher or lower for loans disbursed after June 30th each year.)
 Students go into repayment 6 months after their enrollment drops below half-time status or the student graduates.
 Contact your loan servicer for additional details.
-Students attending summer school may receive one third of their loan eligibility for each term – summer, fall and spring.
+Students attending summer school may receive one-third of their loan eligibility for each term – summer, fall and spring.
 The aggregate Direct Loan limit for Law students is $138,500.

 PLUS loans for Graduate/Professional Students

 Under the PLUS loan program, Law students are eligible to borrow up to their cost of attendance minus other estimated financial assistance.
 The terms and conditions applicable to Parent PLUS loans also apply to Graduate/Professional PLUS loans.
-These requirements include a determination that the applicant does not have an adverse credit history, repayment beginning on the date of the last disbursement of the loan (in-school deferment is available), and currently have a fixed interest rate of 7.6% on loans first disbursed in the 2018-2019 school year.
+These requirements include a determination that the applicant does not have an adverse credit history, repayment beginning on the date of the last disbursement of the loan (in-school deferment is available), and currently have a fixed interest rate.
 (Note: As with the unsubsidized loans, the interest rates for federal student loans are determined by federal law.
-Future changes to federal law may affect federal student loan interest rates for loans disbursed after June 30, 2019.)
+Future changes to federal law may affect federal student loan interest rates for loans disbursed after June 30 each year.)
 When applying, please make sure you complete the Graduate PLUS loan application, NOT the Parent PLUS loan – also, make sure you are applying for the loan in the correct year.